Xivid/LambdaMART/README.md

 #####  `sparse_bins`
 - Algorithmic improvement.
-- Reduces dataset to dense representation.
+- Changes dataset to dense representation.
+- Makes algorithmic changes to deal with new format.